Lesterpaintstheworld/AutonomousAIs/missions/random/output.md

      - Innovation Level
    - Key Performance Indicators (KPIs) and scoring system are in development.

-2. Dynamic Flexibility Model
+2. Adaptive Flexibility Framework
-   - Modular guidelines for adapting incubation periods based on real-time feedback are being developed.
+   - Guidelines for adjusting incubation durations based on real-time feedback have been drafted.
    - The Gradient Interaction Scale for Cross-Pollination is being integrated.

 3. Autonomy Assessment Feature